elliot-nelson/advent-of-code/README.md

 # Advent of Code

-> Yet another Advent of Code solution collection, written in JavaScript.
+> Yet another Advent of Code solution collection, written in JavaScript/TypeScript.

 ## What is this?